 How to Get a Tax Deduction For Your Gifts

-Since the tax law changes of 2017 the treatment of charitable contributions has changed.
+Since the tax law changes of 2025 the treatment of charitable contributions has changed.
 Charitable contributions are only deductible if your itemized deductions exceed the standard deduction.
-The new law increased the standard deduction to $12,000 for individuals and $24,000 for couples in 2019, and capped the amount of state taxes you can deduct to $10,000 per individual or couple.
-Therefore, it’s harder for most people to itemize.
+The new law increased the standard deduction to $15,750 for individuals and $31,500 for couples in 2025.
+Therefore, it’s hard for most people to itemize, unless you have a lot of deductions which are typically mortgage interest, state tax, and charitable contributions.

-- If your mortgage deduction and state tax deduction already exceed the standard deduction amount than any amount of your charitable gifts will be tax deductible.
+• If your mortgage deduction and state tax deduction already exceed the standard deduction amount, then any amount of your charitable gifts will be tax-deductible.
 What this amounts to is about a ~30% or so “discount” on your gift (your actual discount will depend on your state and federal tax rate).

-- If your deductions are close to exceeding the standard deduction threshold, then it might make sense to give enough so that you exceed the threshold and can itemize.
-Only the amount exceeding the standard deduction will give you the ~30% discount.
+• If your deductions are close to exceeding the standard deduction threshold, then it might make sense to give enough so that you exceed the threshold and can itemize.
+Only the amount exceeding the standard deduction will provide you with the ~30% discount.

 If you’re in the second or third camp from the list above, it might make sense to batch your contributions in even/odd years.
 For instance, wait to give your year-end gifts to January of the following year.
-In January give your prior year’s planned gifts and then you have the whole calendar year to save up for your planned gifts in the present year to be donated before the end of December.
-Essentially you give twice every other calendar year instead of once every calendar year.
-This increases the likelihood your deductions are taxable.
+In January, give your prior year’s planned gifts, and then you have the whole calendar year to save up for your planned gifts in the present year to be donated before the end of December.
+Essentially, you give twice every other calendar year, rather than once per calendar year.
+This increases the likelihood that your deductions are taxable.

-No matter the approach you use, always keep a back up copy of your receipts.
+Ultimately, your giving strategy should align with both your values and your financial plan.
+Taxes are just one piece of the puzzle.
+No matter the approach you use, always keep a backup copy of your receipts.

 What Are Donor Advised Funds All About?

-Setting up a donor advised fund can increase the chances your gifts will be tax deductible and multiply the value of your giving over time.
-A donor advised fund is a separately titled investment account for which you have control over when you donate and when/who you gift to.
+Setting up a donor-advised fund can increase the chances your gifts will be tax-deductible and multiply the value of your giving over time.
+A donor-advised fund is a separately titled investment account for which you have control over when you donate and/whom you gift.
 All of the grants to charities from the DAF have to be qualified 501(c)(3)s.
-You can claim a deduction the year you donate to the fund, but send out gifts to charities in a frequency that works for you (annually, every other year, every 5 years, etc.) The money can also grow tax free in the investment account which helps you “stretch” the dollar value of your gifts a little further.
-Donor advised funds typically make the most sense when:
+You can claim a deduction in the year you donate to the fund, but send out gifts to charities in a frequency that works for you (annually, every other year, every 5 years, etc.) The money can also grow tax-free in the investment account, which helps you “stretch” the dollar value of your gifts a little further.
+Donor-advised funds typically make the most sense when:

-- You get a bonus, gift or unexpected income and want to apportion out some if it annually to charities but take the tax deduction in one year.
+• You get a bonus, gift, or unexpected income and want to apportion out some of it annually to charities, but take the tax deduction in one year.

-- Your taxable income spikes for a specific reason and you’re looking for ways to lower taxable income while also meeting your charitable giving goals.
+• Your taxable income spikes for a specific reason, and you’re looking for ways to lower your taxable income while also meeting your charitable giving goals.

-There’s a lot to think about here, but hopefully you’ve started evaluating how you can increase the impact of your charitable gifts as well as the happiness you derive from them.
+There’s a lot to consider here, but hopefully you’ve begun evaluating how to increase the impact of your charitable gifts, as well as the happiness you derive from them.
 What do you think of the idea of defining and aligning your charitable giving with your values and priorities around money?